JettM9104/GTFS-Parser/README.md

 #### (Thanks to `tree.nathanfriend` for the tree diagram)

 # How do I use the GTFS-RT Converter?
 All I gave was the code.
 It's a big pain for you to get ready, but if you have too much spare time, go for it.
-(Half of the steps you only have to do once.\)
+(Most of the steps you only have to do once if you use the same computer and OS).

 **Step 1**: Download the  [`gtfs-realtime.proto`](https://github.com/google/transit/blob/master/gtfs-realtime/proto/gtfs-realtime.proto) file from the `google/transit` repository and put these in the same folder as your parser code.